savajankovic27/Verilog-Image-Compressor-/README.md

 * Attend the forthcoming classes because they are focused almost exclusively on the project (conceptual understanding, main challenges, thought process, design decisions, verification plan, ...)
 * If needed, any updates, changes, revisions, ... will be communicated to the entire class in due time

-### Evaluation

-Push your source code and the 4-page report in GitHub before Monday November 25 at 11 pm.
-The report should be in PDF format and should be placed in the `doc` sub-folder.
-Further details concerning the expectations for the project report and the cross-examinations in the week of November 25 will be provided in due time.